14dayscash/Landing-Page/post-we-buy-houses-scams-visalia.md

 ## Talk to Someone Whose Name Is Actually on the Deal

-If you are getting texts and postcards and cannot tell who is actually real, that conversation is free and takes about ten minutes.
+If you are getting texts and postcards and cannot tell who is actually real, that conversation is free and takes me only about ten minutes.

 **Call or text (559) 368-8956.**